Myron Reed (wrestler): Impact / Total Nonstop Action Wrestling (2023-2026)

 On the November 9, 2023 episode of Impact!, Reed made his debut Impact Wrestling appearance by assisting Miguel and Wentz to regain the Impact World Tag Team Championship.
 Since then, Reed has also made sporadic appearances for the company.
 His final appearance was on the April 25, 2024 episode of Impact! where he lost to Mike Santana and was later quietly removed from the company's roster.

 On the July 3, 2025 episode of Impact!, Reed accompanied Wentz (who replaced Miguel after he suffered a hernia injury) in Wentz's match against Nic Nemeth, reuniting with The Rascalz in the process.
 It was later reported that Reed is working for TNA as a free agent on a freelance basis.
 At Emergence on August 15, Reed challenged for the TNA World Tag Team Championship for the first time with Wentz but failed to defeat The Hardys (Matt Hardy and Jeff Hardy) for the titles.
 On the September 12 episode of Impact!, Wentz, Reed, Miguel (who returned from injury) and Jake Something faced each other in a four-way match, where Reed won to face Leon Slater for the TNA X Division Championship at Victory Road at September 26 but failed to win the title.
 At Turning Point on November 14, The Rascalz reunited with Dezmond Xavier to defeat The System (Brian Myers, Eddie Edwards, JDC, and Moose) in an eight-man tag team match.

+Reed was originally scheduled to challenge Leon Slater for the TNA X Division Championship at Thursday Night Impact! premiere on AMC on January 15, 2026.
+However, the match was pulled from advertising after the contracts of all four members of The Rascalz expiring and TNA elected not to opt-in, leaving The Rascalz as free agents.
+While Reed was willing to fulfil his remaining obligation with TNA, the match was still shelved due to Slater reportedly working in WWE's European tour.

+All Elite Wrestling / Ring of Honor (2026–present)

+In January 2026, it was reported by Fightful Select that Reed and the rest of The Rascalz (Dezmond Xavier, Trey Miguel, and Zachary Wentz) had signed with All Elite Wrestling (AEW).
+On January 14, 2026 at Dynamite: Maximum Carnage, AEW aired a video teasing The Rascalz's arrival.
+The Rascalz (barring Miguel, due to Miguel being released from AEW for past controversial remarks) made their on-screen debut on January 17 at Collision: Maximum Carnage in a backstage interview with Lexy Nair.
+On the February 11 episode of Dynamite, Reed made his in-ring debut, teaming with Xavier in a three-way tag team match for an AEW World Tag Team Championship match, which was won by The Young Bucks (Matt Jackson and Nick Jackson).
+Reed made his return for the now sister promotion of AEW Ring of Honor (ROH) on the March 26 episode of HonorClub, defeating Mansoor.
+Over the following months, Reed would challenge Kazuchika Okada for the AEW International Championship and Kevin Knight for the AEW TNT Championship.